espressif/esp-mdf/README.md

-# ESP-MESH Development Framework [[中文]](./README_cn.md)
+# ESP-WIFI-MESH Development Framework [[中文]](./README_cn.md)

 [![Documentation Status](https://readthedocs.com/projects/espressif-esp-mdf/badge/?version=latest)](https://docs.espressif.com/projects/esp-mdf/en/latest/?badge=latest)

-ESP-MDF, or Espressif Mesh Development Framework, is a development framework for [ESP-MESH](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html), a networking protocol built on top of the Wi-Fi protocol.
+ESP-MDF, or Espressif Mesh Development Framework, is a development framework for [ESP-WIFI-MESH](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html), a networking protocol built on top of the Wi-Fi protocol.
 ESP-MDF is based on the [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) chip.

 ## Overview
-ESP-MDF is based on the [ESP-MESH](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html) protocol stack to facilitate your development of ESP-MESH.
+ESP-MDF is based on the [ESP-WIFI-MESH](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html) protocol stack to facilitate your development of ESP-WIFI-MESH.
 ESP-MDF provides the following features:

-* **Fast network configuration**: In addition to manual configuration with the network configuration apps, such as ESP-MESH App or similar third-party apps, ESP-MDF offers a chained way of network configuration, during which devices autonomously and quickly establish a network, and form a greater coverage area.
+* **Fast network configuration**: In addition to manual configuration with the network configuration apps, such as ESP-WIFI-MESH App or similar third-party apps, ESP-MDF offers a chained way of network configuration, during which devices autonomously and quickly establish a network, and form a greater coverage area.

 * **Stable upgrade**: The upgrading process has become more efficient with such features as automatic retransmission of failed fragments, data compression, reverting to an earlier version, firmware check, etc.